When To Go to the Hospital in Labor - Baby Chick

 2. Make Sure Your Baby Continues To Move

 The second thing to look out for is that the baby is still moving.17 Call your doctor or midwife if baby isn’t moving like normal, and head to the hospital immediately so they can evaluate your baby.
 Though rare, the umbilical cord may have slipped through your cervix and into the birth canal (called cord prolapse).
-This only happens in 1 in 300 births.
-However, it’s something to look out for because that cord is your baby’s lifeline.18 If you think this has happened, get on your knees and keep your tush in the air and your face to the ground.18,19 This uses gravity to remove pressure off the umbilical cord, which helps keep your baby breathing and their heart beating.20,21 Call an ambulance or IMMEDIATELY go to the hospital.21
+This occurs in only 1 in 300 births.
+However, it’s something to look out for because that cord is your baby’s lifeline.18 If you think this has happened, get on your knees and keep your tush in the air and your face to the ground.18,19 This uses gravity to remove pressure off the umbilical cord, which helps keep your baby breathing and their heart beating.20,21 Call an ambulance or go to the hospital immediately.21

 If this is your first pregnancy, listen to our podcast episode about going to the hospital in labor as a first-time mom.
 Best of luck, mama!